Kent Harrison Search and Rescue is an unpaid volunteer organization with an average of 25 trained members.

 The new boat (Spirit of Harrison) performed admirably during the evacuation of Rockwell Drive and was able to transport both residents and those trapped on Harrison East FSR to safety in Harrison.
 This was particularly ironic as 12 of our members, along with 2 vehicles and rafts were trapped behind a slide on Rockwell Drive and had to be evacuated.

 The team is very pleased to welcome 5 new 'Members-in-Training'.
 This will bring our membership up to 32.
-We are sorry to lose long-time member Roy Williamson, who after over 16 years on the team has decided to relocate to northern BC.
-Good luck Roy and thank you for your service.
+We are sorry to lose long-time member Denise Scarborough, who after over 15 years on the team has decided to relocate to Manitoba.
+Good luck Denise and thank you for your service.

 We would like to thank our local SAR Groups for their support as we continue to foster a close working relationship.
 This was critical during the floods and landslides.
 We have very supportive local governments and the level of planning and inclusion was evident during these exceptional incidents.